JanssenProject/jans/docs/admin/developer/agama/samples.md

 - Upon successful account creation, a "continue to login" page is presented

-- The OTP authentication flow of the previous section is reused: a standard login form is shown and then the user is prompted to enter a passcode.
+- The OTP authentication flow of the previous section is reused: a standard login form is shown and then the user is prompted to enter a passcode

 ### Registration